Tax aspects of your home

-Under the rent-a-room scheme, income from letting furnished rooms in your home will be exempt from tax if the gross annual rent does not exceed £7,500 (£3,750 if the property is jointly-owned).
+Under the 'rent-a-room' scheme, income from letting furnished rooms in your home will be exempt from tax if the gross annual rent does not exceed £7,500 (£3,750 if the property is jointly owned and income shared).

-Income from agencies, such as Airbnb, qualifies for this income exemption providing you live in the house as your main home at some time in the tax year.
+Income from agencies, such as Airbnb, qualifies for this income exemption providing you live in the house as your main home.

 If you are letting to lodgers who live as part of the family, there will be no loss of capital gains exemption.
 Otherwise, there may be some restrictions.